Enough is enough!

 A Dsub will also be used to provide a connection to the homing switches.

-These will be placed on a acrylic panel that will attach to the rear of the enclosure.
+These will be placed on a polycarbonate panel that will attach to the rear of the enclosure.

 This will vary slightly for the G540 which will be mounted on the rear.